 Instead of saying “careful—don’t spill that!” you might say something like this: “thank you for using two hands to keep the milk in your cup.”

 Describe what you want

 Research shows that adults only listen to parts of sentences, and this is even more true for toddlers.
 Describing for your child the behavior you do want to see avoids suggesting or reinforcing what you don’t want them to do.
 As much as you can, show your toddler what you want them to do instead: “here’s how to give gentle touches” (instead of pulling the dog’s tail) or “here’s how to stack the blocks” (instead of throwing them).

 Don't let them become immune

-The word “no,” if used too often, can make your toddler tune out and therefore the word loses its meaning for them.
+The word “no,” if used too often, can make your toddler tune out --the word loses its meaning for them.
 In other words, they become immune to it.

 Explaining why something isn’t okay with you helps your toddler learn over time to make better choices.
-For example: “when we take our shoes off as we enter the house, it helps keep the floors clean.”
+For example: “Taking off our shoes as we enter the house helps keep the floors clean.”